carpentriesoffline/CW24_Build_miniHPC/README.md

 ![The platform](imgs/minihpc.jpg)

-In detail, are objectives are to:
+In detail, the objectives are to:

 * Improve the documentation of the steps needed to set up the cluster, building on [hpc-intro](https://carpentriesoffline.org/miniHPC).
 * Create a script that will automate the setup process.
 This will be a new work to be begun during the hack day.